switchfully/youchoach-skeleton/stories/story-9-overview-coaches.md

 - Find a coach page
     - an overview of all coaches (users with the coach role)
         - name (first name + last name)
-        - topics + grade
+        - topics + year
         - picture
-    - filter by topic and grade (out of scope, story 10)
+    - filter by topic and year (out of scope, story 10)
     - search by name or email (out of scope, story 11)

   - in scope